Normandie-class battleship: Construction and cancellation

-The boilers intended for Normandie and Gascogne were used to replace the worn-out boilers of various destroyers, namely the s purchased from Argentina in 1914 and the three Aetos-class ships seized from the Royal Hellenic Navy in late 1916.
+The boilers intended for Normandie and Gascogne were used to replace the worn-out boilers of various destroyers, namely the s purchased from Argentina in 1914 and the three ships seized from the Royal Hellenic Navy in late 1916.
 The boilers built for Flandre were installed in new anti-submarine ships.
-The armor-plate and turntables for Gascognes turrets had been ordered from Fives-Lille, whose factory was captured by the Germans in 1914.
+The armor-plate and turntables for Gascogne's turrets had been ordered from Fives-Lille, whose factory was captured by the Germans in 1914.
 They were discovered in one of Krupp's factories in Germany in 1921, and returned to the Navy.

 In January 1918, a final wartime order specified that the ships remained suspended, but that all material that had been stockpiled for work would remain in place.
 By that time, some 3086 MT of steel plating that had been earmarked for Gascogne had been taken for other uses.

 On 22 November, days after the Armistice with Germany, the design staff sent the General Staff a proposal to complete the first four Normandies to a modified design.
 The General Staff replied that the ships would need a top speed of 26 to 28 kn and a more powerful main battery.
 Since the dockyard facilities had not been enlarged during the war, the size of the ships could not be significantly increased.
 This allowed only modest improvements, particularly for the installation of anti-torpedo bulges.
 In February 1919, the General Staff decided that the ships would be completed anyway, because new vessels incorporating the lessons of the war could not be completed for at least six to seven years due to the lengthy design studies required.

 The Technical Department created a revised design that incorporated some improvements.
 The machinery for the four ships that had been launched during the war would be retained; increasing their speed to 24 kn required a corresponding increase to 80000 shp, which could be obtained by building more powerful turbines.
 The elevation of the main guns was to be increased to 23–24 degrees, which would increase the range of the guns to 25000 m to avoid being outranged by foreign battleships.
 The need to engage targets at longer ranges was confirmed by the examination of one of the ex-Austrian ships that had been surrendered to France at the end of the war.
 The main armored deck was to be increased to 120 mm to increase resistance to plunging fire.
 The submerged 450 mm torpedo tubes were to be replaced with deck-mounted 550 mm tubes, and fire-control equipment was to be improved.
 Equipment for handling a two-seat reconnaissance aircraft and a single-seat fighter was also to be installed.